RepedeMonica/Advanced-Topics-in-Neural-Networks-Template-2025/Lab09/SequenceModels-UnifiedFramework.md

-# Evolution of Deep Sequential Models
+# The Evolution of Memory-Based Deep Sequential Models

 ### Notation